Economic globalization: Global supply chain

 The global supply chain consists of complex interconnected networks that allow companies to produce handle and distribute various goods and services to the public worldwide.

 Corporations manage their supply chain to take advantage of cheaper costs of production.
 A supply chain is a system of organizations, people, activities, information, and resources involved in moving a product or service from supplier to customer.
 Supply chain activities involve the transformation of natural resources, raw materials, and components into a finished product that is delivered to the end customer.
 Supply chains link value chains.
 Supply and demand can be very fickle, depending on factors such as the weather, consumer demand, and large orders placed by multinational corporations.

 Labor conditions and environment

 Race to the bottom

 Globalization is sometimes perceived as a cause of a phenomenon called the "race to the bottom" that implies that to minimize cost and increase delivery speed, businesses tend to locate operations in countries with the least stringent environmental and labor regulations.
 Pressure to do this is increased if competitors lower costs by the same means.
-This both directly results poor working conditions, low wages, job insecurity, and pollution, but also encourages governments to under-regulate in order to attract jobs and economic investment.
+This both directly results poor working conditions, low wages, job insecurity, and pollution, but also encourages governments to under-regulate to attract jobs and economic investment.
 However, if business demand is sufficiently high, the labor pool in low-wage countries becomes exhausted (as has happened in China), resulting in higher wages due to competition, and more demand from the public for government protection against exploitation and pollution.
 From 2003 to 2013, wages in China and India have gone up by around 10–20% a year.